rgb-archive/spec/01-rgb.md

 ## Commitment Scheme

-In order to ensure immutability and prevent double spend, it's necessary to strongly bind Bitcoin transactions to contracts and proofs, in a way that makes it impossible to modify RGB entities at a later time without invalidating the underlying transaction.
+In order to ensure immutability and prevent double spend, it's necessary to strongly bind RGB contracts and asset transfer proofs to Bitcoin transaction outputs in a way that makes impossible to modify RGB entities at a later time without invalidating them.

-In this specification we describe two commitment schemes available in the RGB protocol, both with some useful features and drawbacks.
-It's up to the issuer to choose which commitment scheme suits its needs the best, by setting the `commitment_scheme` flag in the contract.
+In this specification we describe two commitment schemes available in the RGB protocol: Pay-to-contract and OP_RETURN.

-Contract MAY be deployed using different scheme than `commitment_scheme` specified in the contract header (see below).

-Every later proof MUST follow the scheme chosen in the contract header.
+Pay-to-contract scheme SHOULD BE the default recommended scheme, while OP_RETURN SHOULD BE be reserved only for the cases of (a) public asset issuing contract commitments and (b) for asset transfers that have to be compatible with HSM/hardware wallets.
+The reason of pay-to-contract being the default scheme is the reduction of Bitcoin blockchain pollution with asset transfer data and better privacy: pay-to-contract has higher protection from on-chain analysis tools.

+The proofs MAY follow different commitment scheme than the contract; moreover different proofs MAY use different commitment schemes.

+Which commitment scheme is used by a contract or a proof is defined by the presence of the `original_pk` field in their header.

 ### OP_RETURN